1. About us

 SGI-UK members can request what data we hold for them.
 This can be obtained by written request to SGI-UK Admin (SGI-UK.Administration@sgi-uk.org).
 We will respond within a month of receiving the request.

-SGI-UK member can request to remove his/her data by a written request to SGI-UK Admin (SGI-UK.Administration@sgi-uk.org).
-We will respond within the period of 1 month’s time.
+SGI-UK members can request to remove their data by a written request to SGI-UK Admin (SGI-UK.Administration@sgi-uk.org).
+We will respond within the period of 1 months’ time.

-Should you have a complaint about how we have used (‘processed’) your personal data, you can complain to us directly by contacting our Data Compliance Officer in the first instance.
+Should you have a complaint about how we have used (‘processed’) your personal data, you can complain to us directly by contacting our Data Compliance Officer in the first instance by writing to Data Compliance Officer (firstname.lastname@example.org).

 If you are not happy with our response, or you believe that your data protection or privacy rights have been infringed, you can complain to the UK Information Commissioner’s Office which regulates and enforces data protection law in the UK.
 Details of how to do this can be found at www.ico.org.uk.